-The Liberty Global Notes, which are owed by VodafoneZiggo Group B.V., comprise (i) a euro-denominated note payable to a subsidiary of Liberty Global with a principal amount of €700.0 million at December 31, 2022 (the Liberty Global Note Payable I) and (ii) a euro-denominated note payable to a subsidiary of Liberty Global entered into during the third quarter of 2020 with a principal amount of €207.9 million at December 31, 2022 (the Liberty Global Note Payable II, and, together with the Liberty Global Note Payable I, the Liberty Global Notes Payable), out of which, €103.9 million was drawn during July 2021, to fund the final installment of spectrum license fees due to the Dutch government.
-The Liberty Global Note Payable I, as amended in June 2020, and the Liberty Global Note Payable II each bear interest at a fixed rate of 5.55% and have a final maturity date of December 31, 2030.
-During the year ended December 31, 2022, interest accrued on the Liberty Global Notes Payable was €51.1 million, all of which has been cash sortled
+The Liberty Global Notes, which are owed by VodafoneZiggo Group B.V., comprise (i) a euro-denominated note payable to a subsidiary of Liberty Global with a principal amount of \in 700.0 million at December 31, 2023 (the Liberty Global Note Payable I) and (ii) a euro-denominated note payable to a subsidiary of Liberty Global entered into during the third quarter of 2020 with a principal amount of \in 207.9 million at December 31, 2023 (the Liberty Global Note Payable II, and, together with the Liberty Global Note Payable I, the Liberty Global Notes Payable), out of which, \in 103.9 million was drawn during July 2021, to fund the final installment of spectrum license fees due to the Dutch government.
+The Liberty Global Notes Payable each bear interest at a fixed rate of 5.55% and have a final maturity date of December 31, 2030.
+During the year ended December 31, 2023, interest accrued on the Liberty Global Notes Payable was €51.1 million, all of which has been cash settled.